smoothieware-website-v1

 0x0200 Upstream SPI Config

-0x0300 Upsteram I2C Config
+0x0300 Upstream I2C Config

 System Memory Map

-- System Memory Maps are 128bytes
+- System Memory Maps are 128 bytes.

-- every virtual device has it's own System Memory Map for configuration and basic control
+- Every virtual device has its own System Memory Map for configuration and basic control.

-- this leaves each virtual device's main memory map free, preventing conflicts with existing memory maps
+- This leaves each virtual device's main memory map free, preventing conflicts with existing memory maps.

 0x00 Module ID (128bit read only)

-- Virtual Device 0x00 (Module Manager) has a Module ID of 0x0000 0000 0000 0000
+- This field contains a unique identifier for the running module.
+Virtual Device `0x00` (Module Manager) has a Module ID of `0x0000 0000 0000 0000`.

 0x10 Status Flags (32bit read only)